University of Hong Kong: Founding

-Charles Eliot was appointed HKU's first Vice-Chancellor.
+Charles Eliot was appointed the university's first vice-chancellor.
 As Governor of Hong Kong, Lugard laid the foundation stone of the Main Building on 16 March 1910.
 The university was incorporated in Hong Kong as a self-governing body of scholars on 30 March 1911 and had its official opening ceremony on 11 March 1912.
-It was founded as an all-male institution; women students were admitted for the first time ten years later.
+It was founded as an all-male institution; women were admitted for the first time ten years later.

-As Lugard felt that the Chinese society at the time was not suited to ideals such as communism, the university originally emulated the University of Manchester in emphasising the sciences over the humanities.
-It opened with three founding faculties, Arts, Engineering and Medicine.
-The Faculty of Medicine was founded as the Hong Kong College of Medicine for Chinese by the London Missionary Society in 1887.
-Of the College's early alumni, the most renowned was Sun Yat-sen, who led the Chinese Revolution of 1911 which changed China from an empire to a republic.
+The school opened with three founding faculties: Arts, Engineering, and Medicine.
+The Faculty of Medicine was previously founded as the Hong Kong College of Medicine for Chinese by the London Missionary Society in 1887.
+Of the College's early alumni, the most renowned was Sun Yat-sen, who led the 1911 Revolution, which transformed China from an empire (Qing dynasty) to a republic (Republic of China).
 In December 1916, the university held its first convocation, with 23 graduates and five honorary graduates.

 Move towards Chinese cultural education, and WW2

-After the Canton-Hong Kong strikes of 1925 and 1926, the government moved towards greater integration of Eastern culture, increasing the number of Chinese courses.
+After the Canton–Hong Kong strikes of 1925 and 1926, the government moved towards greater integration of Eastern culture, increasing the number of Chinese courses.
 In 1927, a degree in Chinese was created.
 Donations from wealthy businessmen Tang Chi Ngong and Fung Ping Shan – after whom two campus buildings are named – triggered an emphasis on Chinese cultural education.
 In 1937, the Queen Mary Hospital opened.
 It has served as the university's teaching hospital ever since.
-In 1941, the Japanese invasion of Hong Kong caused damage to university buildings, and the university closed until 1945, during this period, the Medical College of The University of Hong Kong moved to Chengdu to run a school.
+In 1941, the Japanese invasion of Hong Kong caused damage to university buildings, and the university closed until 1945; during this period, the university's medical school moved to Chengdu.